 We go to the hospital for care and recovery.
 Certainly no one wants to get sicker in the hospital, but it happens more often than most people realize.
 There are dangers in hospitals, and other healthcare facilities, that can cause serious harm, even death.
 Each year ECRI* compiles of a list of top health technology hazards.
-This post covers items 6-10 — read my recent post for the first 5 health hazards.
+This post covers items 6-10 — read the corresponding post for the first 5 health hazards.

 6. Infusion pump medication errors due to confusion.